 Next, it’s time to create a grocery list for the ingredients we need to make the perfect turkey dinner.
 Kidding, we have already done that part for you!

-I aim to do my Thanksgiving dinner shopping 3 days before the big day, so I can ensure the ingredients are fresh but it also gives me time to brine the turkey (if I am brining it), premake the pumpkin pie, or do any prep work I can to make the big moment a little less stressful.
+I aim to do my Thanksgiving dinner shopping 3 days before the big day, so I can ensure the ingredients are fresh but it also gives me time to brine the turkey (if I am brining it), premake the pumpkin pie, and do any prep work I can to make the big moment a little less stressful.
 You may need to get the turkey in advance if it needs more time to defrost (check out how long to thaw a turkey here)!

 Here is the Thanksgiving Dinner Menu: